 Use bold, attention-grabbing headlines as your anchors.
 Follow this with supporting text and eye-catching visuals, layering less critical information as they scroll.

-- Use color contrast to emphasize CTAs and key points;
+- Contrast helps.
+Use color contrast to emphasize CTAs and key points;

-- Layer body copy, from most to least important to guide focus.
+- Write strategically.
+Layer body content, from most to least important to guide the newsletter’s focus.

 Here’s a nice example of visual hierarchy and contrasting colors used the right way in a newsletter: